chen-keinan/go-license-discovery/README.md

-In Addition, this library uses : checksum-based cache to have better performance detection of licenses which already been met analyzed pom file to detect licenses which presented in the pom as a comment
+In Addition, this library uses : checksum-based cache to have better performance detection of licenses which already been met analyzed pom file to detect licenses which presented in the pom as a comment.

 * [Installation](#installation)
 * [Supported Licenses](#supported-licenses)